 A few weeks ago my Aunty (the very creative and inspiring hand weaver, spinner and textile designer Madeleine Jude) very kindly spent the day giving me a little glimpse into the alchemy of indigo dying.
 Working with natural dyes is quite daunting – I’m so glad I had someone to show me rather than trying to figure it out for myself from a book.
 Today I’m sharing some photos of the dye making process along with the recipe we used for our indigo vat.
-Next time, I’ll be taking a closer look at my finished shibori dyed muslin squares and the folding techniques I used so don’t forget to pop back next week!
+I chose to dye a stack of muslin squares which I folded using some simple shibori folding techniques which I learnt mostly from YouTube.

 We based our dye vat on a recipe from Colours from Nature – A Dyer’s Handbook by Jenny Dean.
 The original recipe calls for ‘colour run remover’ to eliminate oxygen from the water but modern colour run removers don’t work in the same way so we used sodium hydrosulphite (hydros) instead.
 The quantities below made enough dye to handle 8 muslin squares, a length of cotton that had been knocking about in my stash for years and about 40g of yarn with plenty left to spare.